 Stop 7: Redwood National Park, California

 Last but not least, cruise back into California and stop at Redwood National Park.
-Situated on a long stretch of Northern California coast, you’ll be able to gaze at the beautiful redwoods and enjoy the abundant wildlife sightings.
-Marine mammals like sea lions and gray whales are common, and you may even see some Roosevelt elk, pelicans, ospreys and rabbits while you’re there.
+Situated on a long stretch of Northern California coast, you’ll gaze at the beautiful redwoods and enjoy abundant wildlife sightings.
+Marine mammals like sea lions and gray whales are common, and you may even see Roosevelt elk and ospreys.
+Drive safely, obey park rules and don’t leave your litter behind.